 - Cut bread into cubes and place in a large bowl.

 - Whisk together the egg yolks, heavy cream, milk, sugar, salt, vanilla, and cinnamon and pour over the bread.
 Toss bread cubes until most of the liquid is absorbed.

-- Pour into a greased 8- or 9-inch springform pan, and press down lightly on the bread to spread evenly.
-Refrigerate a few hours or overnight, until all liquid is absorbed into the bread.
+- Pour into a greased 9-inch springform pan, and press down lightly on the bread to spread evenly.
+Refrigerate for 4 hours up to overnight, until all liquid is absorbed into the bread.

 - Bake at 325 for 30 minutes, until browned.
-Run a knife around the edge of the pan and remove the ring.
-Top with peaches and cut into 8 wedges to serve, along with maple syrup or powdered sugar.
+If desired, place under the broil for 1-2 minutes until the top is darker brown and the top just starts to get a little crunchy.
+Let the casserole rest for 10 minutes, then run a knife around the edge of the pan and remove the ring.
+Top with peaches and cut into 8 wedges to serve, along with maple syrup or confectioners' sugar.